I may have posted on this before, but I'm not sure.

 10. Can you define the term justification?

-11. Can you define the term sanctification?
+11. Can you tell define the term sanctification?

 12. Can you tell someone the difference between Mormonism and Christianity?